The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 For example, leaders like Steve Jobs leveraged creativity more than traditional cognitive skills, reshaping industries with innovative products, as noted in HBR.

-While IQ correlates moderately with academic performance, other factors, such as adaptability and emotional resilience, are better predictors of career and personal achievements.
+While IQ correlates moderately with academic performance, other factors, such as adaptability and emotional resilience, are strong predictors of career and personal achievements.

 IQ vs. EQ Debate

-IQ and EQ measure two very different sides of how people function.
+IQ and EQ measure two distinct sides of human functionality.

-IQ is about raw thinking skills, memory, logic, problem-solving, and how quickly you can work through information.
-It tends to predict things like school performance or how well someone handles technical, analytical tasks.
+IQ is about raw thinking skills, memory, logic, problem-solving, and cognitive processing speed.
+It reliably predicts school performance or how well someone handles technical, analytical tasks.

-EQ, or emotional intelligence, is about people skills.
-It’s how well you read emotions, handle stress, empathize, and navigate social situations.
-This is the part of intelligence that shows up in teamwork, leadership, and relationships.
+EQ, or emotional intelligence, focuses on interpersonal skills.
+It encompasses how well you read emotions, handle stress, empathize, and navigate social situations.
+This form of intelligence shows up in teamwork, leadership, and relationship management.

 Comparison of IQ and EQ